Domestic clinical waste collections

 Clinical, or medical waste, should not be placed in your black or recycling sacks - it requires a special collection, which we provide free of charge.

-Please ask your doctor or district nurse to inform us by email that you require clinical waste collections and telling us what type of waste needs to be collected.
-Our email adderss is email@example.com.
+Please ask your doctor or district nurse to email us to say that you require clinical waste collections and tell us what type of waste needs to be collected.
+Our email address is email@example.com.

-Once your doctor has registered your clinical waste collection needs with us, the next steps are:
+Once your doctor has registered your clinical waste collection needs with us, complete our online form to arrange collections: